wp-plugins/skystats/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A better WordPress dashboard with Google Analytics, Facebook Analytics and more.
-Track your website's performance and decide who sees the data with user roles.

 == Description ==